 About this program

-Nanoscience is an interdisciplinary field at the border between physics, chemistry, materials science and biochemistry.
+Nanoscience is an interdisciplinary field at the border between physics, chemistry, materials science and biochemistry, which allows answering these questions.
 The manipulation of matter on the nanoscale offers new opportunities to solve scientific challenges in the modern world.

 Chat live with students from University of Groningen